Diyckstra/terraform-provider-deyckstra/website/docs/r/lb.md

 * `desync_mitigation_mode` - (Optional) Determines how the load balancer handles requests that might pose a security risk to an application due to HTTP desync.
 Valid values are `monitor`, `defensive` (default), `strictest`.
 * `tags` - (Optional) A map of tags to assign to the resource.
 If configured with a provider [`default_tags` configuration block][default-tags] present, tags with matching keys will overwrite those defined at the provider-level.

-Access Logs (`access_logs`) support the following:
+Access logs (`access_logs`) support the following:

 * `bucket` - (Required) The S3 bucket name to store the logs in.
 * `prefix` - (Optional) The S3 bucket prefix.
 Logs are stored in the root if not configured.
 * `enabled` - (Optional) Boolean to enable / disable `access_logs`.
 Defaults to `false`, even when `bucket` is specified.

-Subnet Mapping (`subnet_mapping`) blocks support the following:
+Subnet mapping (`subnet_mapping`) blocks support the following:

 * `subnet_id` - (Required) The id of the subnet of which to attach to the load balancer.
-You can specify only one subnet per Availability Zone.
+You can specify only one subnet per availability zone.
 * `allocation_id` - (Optional) The allocation ID of the Elastic IP address.
 * `private_ipv4_address` - (Optional) A private ipv4 address within the subnet to assign to the internal-facing load balancer.
-* `ipv6_address` - (Optional) An ipv6 address within the subnet to assign to the internet-facing load balancer.
+* `ipv6_address` - (Optional) An IPv6 address within the subnet to assign to the internet-facing load balancer.

 ## Attributes Reference